UniversalScientificTechnologies/xDOS_doc/record_format.md

 permalink: /xdos_format
 ---

-# Particle Detector Output File Format
+# UST Detectors Output Format

 This document describes the output file format for the AIRDOS and LABDOS series of particle detectors.
 The file is formatted in plain text, which not only facilitates easy readability by humans but also allows for quick and efficient machine parsing.
 This format is particularly designed to accommodate multiple logs (detector cycles) within a single file, enabling these logs to be segmented into individual logs for detailed analysis.
 The current version of this file format is actively in use.